yerinsmgmt/markdowns/files.md

 Applying for the Senior Applied AI Engineer role.

+I'm Yerins Abraham.
 I build the retrieval and evaluation layers that decide whether an AI product is actually right, not just fluent.
 On retrieval: hybrid search with source-authority precedence, so a marketing page cannot outrank a policy document, and a keyword fallback so the product degrades instead of failing